 WOULD YOU LIKE TO FOLLOW ME?

-WHAT DOES MAKE IT REALLY SIMPLE?
+WHAT REALLY MAKES IT SIMPLE?

 When it comes to selecting tools Instagram developers prefer to use something simple and easy-to-use, in other words, whatever works.
 Their mix of SQL databases with NoSQL tools like Redis and the hosting of traditional Ubuntu servers in Amazon’s cloud makes it more on the cutting edge.
 Let’s consider it closer.